syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 {% endhighlight %}

-### Animation Duration
+### Animation duration

-To specify smooth transition on zooming the layers, you can use [`animation duration`](../api/ejmap#members:zoomsettings-animationduration) property and the default value is 600 milliseconds.
+To specify smooth transition when zooming the layers, use the [`animation duration`](../api/ejmap#members:zoomsettings-animationduration) property.
+The default value of this property is 600 milliseconds.

 {% highlight js %}